2026 Winter Brunch Outfits: Style Guide for Women

 Camp Two: Bright & Bold (Celestial Core)

-Here's what's working for me: Start with neutrals as your base, then add one strategic pop of color.
+My personal formula: Start with neutrals as your base, then add one strategic pop of color.
 A bright pink cashmere scarf with your chocolate brown coat.
 A red knit sweater under a camel blazer ( If you're totally new to working with earth tones, I have a whole guide on creating easy earth tone outfits that breaks down the color families and shows you foolproof combinations).

+White tablecloths, small portions, serious people watching.
+This is where a well-cut tweed skirt earns its place.
+Pair it with opaque black tights that don't go sheer when you sit, and heeled ankle boots you can actually walk in.
 Or go the power route: oversized cardigan, silk blouse, wide-leg wool trousers.
-The beauty of this formula is you can literally wear it to a work meeting, then just swap your tote for a nicer bag and add some earrings.
-Instant brunch-appropriate.
+The beauty of this combination is you can wear it to a work meeting and then just swap your tote for a nicer bag and add earrings.
+Done.

 The Outdoor/Igloo Situation

-This is where you need to get creative.
-A statement puffer coat (and I mean something with personality, like metallic gold or a marble pattern) over a thick cable-knit sweater and fitted jeans.
-The puffer stays on because it's part of the look.
-Add waterproof Chelsea boots (the UGG/Chelsea hybrid situation is real and it's spectacular), and you're golden.
+I know igloo dining sounds whimsical.
+Temperature-wise, it's a nightmare.
+You're sitting in a heated plastic bubble for two hours and it's not that heated.
+A statement puffer coat, something with real personality like metallic gold or a bold pattern, over a thick cable-knit sweater and fitted jeans.
+The coat stays on because it's part of the look.
+Add waterproof Chelsea boots and you're genuinely set.

 W = Wicking Base Layer